Helen Bostock: Science and impact

 Bostock's primary research focus is on the paleoceanography and oceanography of the Southwest Pacific and Southern Ocean using sedimentology, microfossils, isotopes and geochemical tracers to understand present and past changes in ocean circulation and their influence on climate.
 She also works on sediment transport processes and sources, and multidisciplinary topics such as Ocean Acidification, climate change, the onset of the Anthropocene and paleo-seismicity.

-The voyage that she led to the Solander Trough region, named after Daniel Solander, directly south of the south-west corner of New Zealand (Puysegur Point) was part of a sequence of voyages seeking to characterise the present and past configuration and mechanics controlling the Subtropical front which is a significant oceanographic feature found in both hemispheres but with the southern front extending more or less continually around the globe.
+The R.V.
+Tangaroa voyage that she led to the Solander Trough region, named after Daniel Solander, directly south of the south-west corner of New Zealand (Puysegur Point) was part of a sequence of voyages seeking to characterise the present and past configuration and mechanics controlling the Subtropical front which is a significant oceanographic feature found in both hemispheres but with the southern front extending more or less continually around the globe.

-She was deputy voyage leader for a 2013 expedition to the Mertz polynya region in East Antarctica.
+She was deputy voyage leader for a 2013 Tangaroa expedition to the Mertz polynya region in East Antarctica.
 The polynya was consistently found in the lee of the Mertz Glacier Tongue until its break-away in 2010.
 This large floating glacier was named after Xavier Mertz who lost his life in the region in 1913 on the Australasian Antarctic Expedition led by Douglas Mawson.
 The voyage sought to determine changes brought about by the glacier calving.

 She has researched and communicated on the concept of the Anthropocene.
 A major conclusion of the work was that, in the longer-term future, tectonic and volcanic processes are likely to have a stronger impact on New Zealand, as a landmass, than foreseeable future climate change.

+The RV Investigator, Australia's primary oceanographic research vessel – Bostock co-led the 2023 Cape Darnley voyage.

 In 2012 she was the scientist aboard HMNZS Canterbury on a voyage to Raoul Island in the Kermadec Ridge region to the northeast of New Zealand.
 Along with NZ Department of Conservation (New Zealand) staff, a science team sent by Pew Environment Group (including Rebecca Priestley), and a group of students on a Sir Peter Blake Expedition.
 They left New Zealand in August, a day after both Mount Tongariro and Whakaari / White Island erupted, which meant that the volcanologist who was scheduled to be on board the ship remained in New Zealand.
 Very early into the voyage they encountered massive pumice rafts caused by the 2012 Kermadec Islands eruption.
 This was so large that it was visible from trans-Pacific aircraft.

 A pumice raft near Tonga Islands, taken by NASA Earth Observatory, based on data from the MODIS Rapid Response System, Goddard Space Flight Center.
 Image captured in 2006 – six years prior to the phenomenon observed by Bostock and colleagues.

+In 2023 she was co-voyage leader on an R.V.
+Investigator research voyage to the Cape Darnley region of East Antarctica.
+The seven-week long voyage focused on sea floor mapping, identifying bottom water sources, benthic ecosystem and sediment sampling as well as hydrography.